Bedrock-OSS/bedrock-wiki/docs/blocks/head-like-rotation.md

 :::

 ::: warning EXPERIMENTAL
-Requires `Holiday Creator Features` to trigger events.
+Requires `Holiday Creator Features` to trigger events and `Upcoming Creator Features` to use block traits.
 :::

 This tutorial guides you through making a block with sub-cardinal rotation (e.g. creeper heads and signs), providing examples of a "shell" block with this rotation type.